inca-viewer/inca/README.md

 Select part of the title text then 'long click' on it<br>
 A new tab will show all matching files from your computer<br>

+Lightweight & portable (no installation)<br>
+Pure vanilla java / ahk script<br>
+No IDE, no libraries, no external calls, no browser extensions<br> Does not mess with any settings - see source code<br>
+Supports most media - mp4, wmv, avi, mpg, mkv etc.<br>
+Configure your settings.ini in notepad, then run compile.exe<br>
+Browser will default open in pictures folder.
+Add bookmark for it<br><br>
+To 'uninstall', exit from taskbar & delete inca folder<br>
+You can edit source code in notepad<br>
+Compiles in under a second<br><br>

 Middle click
 - next media (long click for previous)<br>